 The Phulchoki Hill and Godavari Botanical Garden:

-Among the popular destinations for birding, Phulchoki hill, with its recorded 265 species of birds, is the most preferred.
+Among the popular destinations for birding, Phulchoki Hill, with its recorded 265 species of birds, is the most preferred.
 The highest hill surrounding the valley, Pulchoki, is 20 km towards the southeast of Kathmandu.
 Babblers, warblers, minivets, thrushes, eagles, woodpeckers, and many migratory birds can be observed here.
 In addition, the Godavari Botanical Garden at the foot of the hill records more than 100 species of birds, thus making this spot a popular place for beginners and experts.

 The Shivapuri Watershed and Wildlife Reserve